zhangky12/enviRule/README.md

 Author: Kunyang Zhang
 e-mail: kunyang.zhang@eawag.ch

-###Note: you can find reactions to play with under the folder "example"
+###Note: you can find reactions to play with under the folder "example".
+You can apply automatically extracted rules on reactions with envipath_reaction (https://github.com/zhangky12/envipath_reaction)

 Quick start